 Not only do time zone boundaries influence sleep, but also increased exposure to sunlight increases the misalignment between social time and internal circadian timing.
 Disruption in circadian rhythm was found to increase various health risks for specific cancers \cite{gu2017longitude}.
 These results imply sunset time, as linked to geographic location, may contribute in other ways to health and wellbeing.

-In this paper, we ask how to partition the world into time zones that optimize human health, social capital, and social mobility, rather than the arbitrary Greenwich system in place today.
-For this, we need two things: first, the counterfactual prediction using regression discontinuity to measure the effect of current time zone borders, and second, quanitization to dsign the optimal time zone borders (optimal time zone discontinuities).
+Here, we ask how to partition the world into time zones that optimize human health, social capital, and social mobility, rather than the arbitrary Greenwich system in place today.
+To re-emphasize, we need two things to do this: first, the counterfactual prediction using regression discontinuity to measure the effect of current time zone borders, and second, quanitization to design the optimal time zone borders (optimal time zone discontinuities).